moonsaultco/moonsaultco.github.io/_posts/2015-06-01-lorem-ipsum-is-the-devil.md

 </blockquote>

-Is it clear that answers are on a continuum?
-Even if if it is, how do we instruct you to click the most complex answer you recognize as true?
+Is it clear that the answers are on a continuum?
+Even if if it is, how do we instruct you to click on the most complex answer you recognize as true?

 In the original design, we thought you have to click once on each question.
 Once we had written the questions we realized it was easier to understand if we instructed you to click all of the answers you agreed with and then click a button to see the next question.
 This requires more clicking, but less thinking.
 It feels easier even though you are more active.